cpo1964/selenium-lib/README.md

 <b>fine tuned function library based on selenium webdriver api</b>

-this is an example of automated tests of a web application
+This is an example of automated tests of a web application
 - by usage of junit and Excel test data by Junit 4
 - by usage of Selenium 4 / ExtentReport 5
 - by automation with key driven framework
 - by storage of web locators in property files -> no compile needed after changes

-and the best:
+And the best:
 - flexible framework for possible usage of different or more then one java automation platform<br>
   eg Selenium & UFT Developer (in this project not yet provided)

-libs in use:
+Libs in use:
 - Selenium 4
 - ExtentReport 5
 - org.apache.poi 3